jeeb/avisynth/distrib/Readme/readme_history.txt

     Default: process all planes.
 For RGB: luma and chroma parameters are ignored.
     Unprocessed planes are copied.
 Using alpha=false makes RGB32 processing faster, usually A channel is not needed.
 - GeneralConvolution: MT friendly parameter parsing
+- New: UTF8 filename support in AviSource, AVIFileSource, WAVSource, OpenDMLSource and SegmentedAVISource All the functions above have a new bool utf8 parameter.
+Default value is false.
+  Note: the avs script which contains UTF8 characters inside cannot be saved with UTF8 marker, save it without UTF8-BOM.
 - Experimental: new syntax element (by addewyd): assignment operator ":=" which returns the assigned value itself.
   Examples:
 	w := h := 256